RUSSIANS AND THEIR DICTATOR

 Of course, most contemporary Germans revile Hitler.
 But ask young Russians about Stalin, and you get answers very similar to those above.
 Since 2003, we have conducted three surveys in Russia, and according to these polls, there is no stigma associated with Stalin in the country today.
 In fact, many Russians hold ambivalent or even positive views of him.
 For example, one-quarter or more of Russian adults say they would definitely or probably vote for Stalin were he alive and running for president, and less than 40 percent say they definitely would not.
 A majority of young Russians, moreover, do not view Stalin -- a man responsible for millions of deaths and enormous suffering -- with the revulsion he deserves.
 Although Stalinism per se is not rampant in Russia today, misperceptions about the Stalin era are.
 Few of the respondents to our surveys could be classified as hard-core Stalinists, but fewer still are hard-core anti-Stalinists.
 Most Russians, in other words, flunk the Stalin test.

-And yet, whereas similar findings about Hitler in Germany would no doubt provoke international alarm, American and European political leaders have failed to respond to this trend in Russia --
+And yet, whereas similar findings about Hitler in Germany would no doubt provoke international alarm, American and European political leaders have failed to respond to this trend in Russia -- and it is doubtful that they will anytime soon.
+Western policymakers prefer to ignore unpleasant news about the weakness of democracy in Russia, and this preference is unlikely to change before the next meeting of the G-8, the group of the world's leading industrialized nations, which is to be held in

 - Full website and iPad access